moggieuk/Happy-Hare/README.md

 > [!IMPORTANT]
 > There is no enforcement of material names but it is recommended use all capital short names like PLA, ABS+, TPU95, PETG.
 The color string can be one of the [w3c standard color names](https://www.w3schools.com/tags/ref_colornames.asp) or a RRGGBB red/green/blue hex value.
 Because of a Klipper limitation don't add `#` to the color specification.

 One potentially interesting built-in functionality is the exposing of filament color and RGB values suitable for directly driving LEDs.
 The `gate_color_rgb` printer value will convert any color format (string name or hex spec) into truples like this: `(0.5, 0.0, 0.0)`.
 You can use this to drive LED's with the Klipper led control in your macros similar to this because "bling" is important!
+In addition to the gate colors, Happy Hare can also store a custom color per gate that is set with `MMU_LED GATE=..
+COLOR=RRGGBB` and exposed as printer variable `printer.mmu.custom_color_rgb`

 ```
     {% set gate_color_rgb = printer['mmu']['gate_color_rgb'] %}